 If you need to shock the pool before adding the sodium hypochlorite, it would be best to wait until dusk to get the best results.
-For more effective results, it would also be wise to remove as much debris from the water’s surface to simplify your sanitation process.
+For more effective results, removing as much debris from the water’s surface would also be wise to simplify your sanitation process.

 How to Use Sodium Hypochlorite in Your Pool